GnosisAssembler/Octobook/README.md

 npm run dev
 ```

+_WARNING: Dont forget to disable the Ad Blocker on ur web browser, so that you dont get the error "Failed to fetch data", for the Latest github repos functionality._

 __NOTE: In order to run the app with your own server and github auth app, you need a Local MongoDB installation or a Remote Database (which is a quicker solution), for example at [MLab](https://mlab.com).
 Also you will need an Auth Github App registered for the "latest repositories functionality".
 We will cover all that below.__

 ## Github Auth App